dnorman/unbase/code_structure.md

 Structs:

 Slab - A storage place for Memos and MemoRefs

+   Slab {
+      eventlooop thread
+      memo retrieval channel
+      memo deposit channel
+      ??
+   }

+   SlabHandle{   Clonable, weak referencing of the slab, able to talk to the slab, replaces WeakSlab }

   Slabs do not perform any projections.
 They ONLY store Memos, MemoRefs, and notify interested parties

   In theory, any and all mutability in the system should be exclusive to the Slab.